Last updated: 14th July 2026 | Originally published: 13th March 2025

 While not strictly necessary, apprenticeships offer invaluable practical experience and networking opportunities.

-Are fast-track courses plumbing courses good?
+Are plumbing courses good?

 Of course!
-Whilst they’re much shorter than an apprenticeship, you will cover all the necessary theoretical underpinning and practical skills needed to become a plumber.
+Whilst they’re much shorter than an apprenticeship, you will cover all the necessary theoretical underpinnings and practical skills needed to become a plumber.
 The one thing you should be conscious of is the training methods used by the course provider.
 If they are pushing a lot of online learning, please be cautious.

 What are the costs involved in plumbing training?

 Costs vary based on the training provider and course type.
-However, consider it an investment in your future—most trainees see a substantial return on their investment through better job opportunities and higher earning potential.
+However, consider it an investment in your future.
+Most trainees see a substantial return on their investment through better job opportunities and higher earning potential.

 Can I complete plumbing training online?

 Many providers offer some blend of online and in-person learning solutions.
-At Logic4training, we think it is best that there is as little online learning as possible.
+At Logic4training, we think it is best to keep online learning to a minimum.
 Other providers push online training and you need to be careful.
 It might sound good, but an online learning experience is not at the same standard as in-person learning.
-See for yourself, check a training provider’s reviews and look out for the 1-star reviews that talk about online learning.

 Can I do a plumbing course at Logic4training?